Empire-Strikes-Back/Flula/readme.txt

 - we use simple keywords only

+no asserts or validation

+- we use no asserts or validation

 we say no to programmer names or emails in commit history

 - we are living and breathing, our repositories are our source code only